Kino Lorber

 Kino Lorber is an international film distribution company based in New York City.
-Founded in 1977, it was originally known as Kino International until it was acquired by and merged into Lorber HT Digital in 2009.
-It specializes in art house films, such as documentary films, classic films from earlier periods in the history of cinema, and world cinema.
+Founded in 1976, it was originally known as Kino International until it was acquired by and merged into Lorber HT Digital in 2009.
+It specializes in art house films, such as documentary films, classic and rarely seen films from earlier periods in the history of cinema, and world cinema.
 In addition to theatrical distribution, Kino Lorber releases films in the home entertainment market and has its own streaming services for its digital library.

 History

-1977–2008; Founding as Kino International
+1976–2008: founding as Kino International

-Kino Lorber was founded as Kino International in 1977 by Bill Pence.
-It was then purchased by Donald Krim who at the time worked for United Artists as the head of the nontheatrical department.
+Kino Lorber was founded as Kino International in 1976 by Bill Pence, then vice president of Janus Films, and based in Colorado.
 It began by importing and releasing international films that may have not otherwise reached the market in the United States.
+The first films distributed by Kino were in association with Janus Films.

-One of the first films imported under Krim was Ballad of Orin.
-In 1977, the company acquired rights to the Janus film collection, which became the foundation for its international library of films.
+In 1977, Kino International was purchased by Donald Krim who at the time founded United Artists Classics.
+At this time, the company acquired rights to distribute theatrically films in the Janus Films library, which became the foundation for its international library of films.
+Two of the first films imported under Krim was Ballad of Orin. and Peter Lillienthal's David.

-Kino International was responsible for the theatrical release of films by Charlie Chaplin beginning in 1977.
+Kino International was responsible for the theatrical release of films by Charlie Chaplin beginning in 1977, including the premiere of Woman of Paris.
 The Chaplin films became the foundation of a silent film collection for Kino International including the 1927 sci-fi film Metropolis.

 By 1989, American classics accounted for 80 percent of the company's distributions, with the other 20 percent made up of international films.